6 Books To Help You Learn Spanish

 The novel plays with the literary device of magical realism, which mixes the supernatural in with ordinary life.
 The recipes are a good way to immerse yourself in food vocabulary, in addition to language regarding family and marriage.
 There is also a popular film version released in 1992 that you can watch for further immersion.

-La Casa De Los Espíritus (Intermediate)
+La Casa De Los Espíritus by Isabel Allende

 La Casa de los Espíritus was the debut novel of acclaimed Chilean author Isabel Allende, to whom President Barack Obama awarded the Presidential Medal of Freedom in 2014.
 The novel spans three generations of the Trueba family during the turbulent history of a Latin American country, which is unnamed but assumed to be Chile.
 This book also incorporates magical realism, which happens to be Allende’s specialty.